MichaelAJMitchell/Ecnetica/mcq_algorithm_files/mcqs_structure.md

         "Correct!The discriminant is $b^2 - 4ac$",
         "Incorrect.
 You may have calculated $b^2 + 4ac$ instead of $b^2 - 4ac$.",
         "Incorrect.
 Remember the formula is $b^2 - 4ac$, not $sqrt{b^2-4ac}$.",
         "Incorrect.
-The discriminnant is just the part under square root of the quadratic question."
+The discriminant is just the part under square root of the quadratic question."
       ],
       "main_topic_index": 17,
       "chapter": "algebra",